 If you are a transfer student or are coming later to the writing minor, a broad-based style study option is encouraged.

-For this track, you choose one lower division course (WRI 25, WRI 30, WRI 40 or WRI 90) and four upper division courses1.
+For this track, you choose one lower division course (WRI 25, WRI 30, or WRI 90) and four upper division courses.

-If you are unsure of a track for your minor, a good place to start is WRI 90, as this course allows you still to choose a narrower track later.
+If you are unsure of a track for your minor, a good place to start is WRI 90 (Intersections of Creative and Professional Writing) as this course allows you still to choose a narrower track later.